Last Updated on November 8, 2022 by Lawrence Berezin

 PLACE OF OCCURRENCE

 - Always, without fail, check for omitted, misdescribed, or illegible required elements on the front of your parking ticket.
 If you find a mistake, you win upon application.
 Pay special attention to the “place of occurrence.”
-A warrior is required to describe the exact location where he/she alleges you committed your parking crime.
+A warrior is required to describe the exact location where they allege you committed your parking crime.

-For example, you may find, “W/S of Berry St 30 ft S/ of N 7th Street on the front of your parking ticket.
+For example, “W/S of Berry St_30 ft S/ of N 7th Street on the front of your parking ticket.
 This means the West side of Berry Street, 30 feet South of North 7th Street.
 Please be sure this address is accurate.

 Meanwhile, can you guess the most ticketed neighborhoods in NYC?

 Likewise, how do you prove a location that does NOT exist?
-Here’s a terrific tip I learned from a parking ticket expert, Louis Camporeale, who wrote “The New York City Parking Survival Guide, 2007 (Parking Pal Company).”
+Here’s a terrific tip from Louis Camporeale, who wrote “The New York City Parking Survival Guide, 2007 (Parking Pal Company).”
 You can find the book at Amazon.com.
 I call this my Elvis Presley Defense.
 Return to sender, address unknown, no such number, no such phone:

-Mail a letter to the non-existent address, addressed to “occupant.”
-Please include your legible return address with your name on the front of the letter
+Mail a letter to the non-existent address.
+Please include your legible return address with your name on the front of the letter.

 Here’s one for all the pestered “out-of-towners.”

-However, some warriors with rickety knees will not bend down to check their plate, and instead, will insert either, “N/S” or “N/A” on the front of your parking ticket
+However, some warriors with rickety knees will not bend down to check their plates.
+But, instead will insert either “N/S” or “N/A” on the front of your parking ticket.

 In short, I recommend you fight this parking ticket!